menendez95/Website/content/home/experience.md

   Conduct studies on whe students change the strategies they use when solving problems and how visual representations influence students' learning, particularly in the domain of biology.
 Supervised between 1 and 4 undergraduate researchers per semester.
 Coordinated data collection with children between the ages of 5 and 12 and adults.
   """
 [[experience]]
-  title = "Graduate student researcher" company = "Cognition in Action lab" company_url = ""
+  title = "Graduate Student Researcher" company = "Cognition in Action lab" company_url = ""
   location = "Madison, Wisconsin"